Since 2017

 Instructions

-1. I prepare the ingredients.
-Kefir can be replaced with any fermented dairy — yogurt, ryazhenka, sour milk.
-Oil quantity depends on frying container — sausages should float fully without touching walls.
+1. I prepare the ingredients for making corn dogs at home.
+Kefir can be replaced with any fermented dairy product – yogurt, ryazhenka, or soured milk.
+The amount of vegetable oil depends on the container the sausages will be fried in: they should float there freely, without touching the walls.

 Step 1